How to apply

 Do you qualify for a badge?

-A person is automatically eligible for a badge if they are over two years old and meet at least one of the following criteria:
+A person is eligible for a badge if they are over two years old and meet at least one of the following specific criteria, they:

-- receives the Higher Rate of the Mobility Component of the Disability Living Allowance;
+- receive the Higher Rate of the Mobility Component of the Disability Living Allowance;

-- receives a Personal Independence Payment for being unable to walk further than 50 metres (a score of 8 points or more under the "moving around" activity of the mobility component);
+- receive a Personal Independence Payment (PIP) for being unable to walk further than 50 metres.
+A score of eight points or more under the "moving around" activity of the mobility component;

-- has received a lump sum benefit within tariff levels 1-8 of the Armed Forces and Reserve Forces (Compensation) Scheme and has been certified as having a permanent and substantial disability which causes inability to walk or very considerable difficulty in walking.
+- have received a lump sum benefit within tariff levels 1-8 of the Armed Forces and Reserve Forces (Compensation) Scheme.
+They're certified as having a permanent and substantial disability which causes inability to walk or very considerable difficulty in walking.

-- they drive a motor vehicle regularly, have a severe disability in both arms, and are unable to operate, or have considerable difficulty operating, all or some types of parking meter.
+- a person who drives a vehicle regularly, has a severe disability in both arms and is unable to operate, or has considerable difficulty in operating, all or some types of parking meter,

 How to apply

-You will need to fill in the Blue Badge application form and return it to parking services.
+You can apply for or renew a blue badge online, alternatively you can complete the Blue Badge application form below and return it to parking services.
 Remember to sign the form otherwise we can't process it.